DJLee68/Resume/README.md

 - 4.36 / 4.5 Major GPA

 ## Career
-- Jul.2019 ~ July.2020 / Working as an Intern in Uniquify(In San Jose, California, USA).
-Working as an Aritificial Intelligence Engineer.
+- Jul.2019 ~ July.2020 / Worked as an Intern in Uniquify(In San Jose, California, USA).
+Worked as an Aritificial Intelligence Engineer.
 - Aug.2020 ~ Present / Working as an AI Engineer in Uniquify(In San Jose, California, USA).

   - Develop on unix environment & mostly Tensorflow/Keras platform